FlorentFlament/oldskool-coding-pres/oldskool-coding.rst

      debugger.

-   * An Atari 2600 console, with a `Harmony cartridge`_, which allows launching roms stored on an SSD card on an Atari VCS console.
+   * An Atari 2600 console, with a `Harmony cartridge`_, which allows launching roms stored on an SD card on an Atari VCS console.

-   To build an executable Atari binary from the assembler source code and have it run on the emulator, one can use the following
-   commands:
+   30 sec -> 1200 sec

 ====